Some of the treks can be a 1-day hike. But normally, Trekking in Nepal consists of multiple days. It will take to the rural part of Nepal.

 Around heritage sites, street guides will offer you a complete tour.
 At last, they will ask for money for the tour.

-Learn some Nepali Language:
+Learn some Nepali Language before travel in Nepal

 Nepal is home to kind and welcoming people.
 Locals are always eager to communicate and make you comfortable.